Arizona Coyotes to Kansas City? NHL franchise reportedly considers options

 But is there public interest?

 “How do you think professional hockey would do in Kansas City?”
-FOX4 asked one person outside T-Mobile Center.
+WDAF-TV asked one person outside T-Mobile Center.

 “It’s a good sport.
 It’s very violent.
 I like it though,” another person said about the sport.